Back to blog

 Understanding SNAP EBT: The Basics

-The Supplemental Nutrition Assistance Program (SNAP), often referred to as food stamps, provides crucial support to millions of families across the United States.
-Benefits are distributed via an Electronic Benefit Transfer (EBT) card, which functions much like a debit card.
-This card can be used at approved grocery stores, supermarkets, farmers' markets, and even some online retailers, making healthy food more accessible.
+The Supplemental Nutrition Assistance Program (SNAP), or food stamps, provides support via an Electronic Benefit Transfer (EBT) card.
+This card functions like a debit card at approved grocery stores, supermarkets, farmers' markets, and some online retailers.

 What Does SNAP EBT Generally Cover?

-The general rule of thumb for SNAP eligibility is quite straightforward: if an item has a "Nutrition Facts" label and it's something you can eat, it's typically covered.
-This includes a wide range of food products designed for household consumption.
+The rule of thumb for SNAP eligibility is straightforward: if an item has a "Nutrition Facts" label and is intended for household consumption, it is typically covered.

-• Fruits and Vegetables: Fresh, frozen, canned, or dried produce.
+• Fruits and Vegetables: Fresh, frozen, canned, or dried.

-• Meats, Poultry, and Fish: All types, whether fresh, frozen, or canned.
+• Meats, Poultry, and Fish: Fresh, frozen, or canned.

-• Breads and Cereals: Loaf bread, rolls, tortillas, oatmeal, pasta, and rice.
+• Breads and Cereals: Oatmeal, pasta, rice, and tortillas.

-• Seeds and Plants: Those that produce food for the household to eat.
+• Seeds and Plants: Those that produce food for the household.

 What SNAP EBT Does Not Cover

-It's equally important to understand what SNAP EBT cannot be used for, as this is where some confusion around lactation products often arises.
-In general, SNAP benefits cannot be used for:
+Understanding exclusions is vital, as this is where confusion around lactation products often begins.
+SNAP benefits cannot be used for:

-• Hot, Prepared Foods: Items that are hot and ready-to-eat at the point of sale (e.g., hot rotisserie chicken, deli sandwiches made to be eaten in-store).
+• Hot, Prepared Foods: Items ready-to-eat at the point of sale.

-• Non-Food Items: Pet food, cleaning supplies, paper products, diapers, hygiene items, or cosmetics.
+• Non-Food Items: Diapers, pet food, cleaning supplies, or hygiene products.

-• Vitamins, Medicines, and Supplements: This is the critical distinction for many lactation products.
+• Vitamins, Medicines, and Supplements: This is the critical distinction.
 If an item has a "Supplement Facts" label rather than a "Nutrition Facts" label, it is generally considered a supplement and is not eligible for SNAP purchase.

 The Big Question: Can You Buy Lactation Cookies with EBT?